How Did We Get Here?

 It’s interesting to witness the three expeditions weaving – almost seamlessly – in and out of one another in a consistent and ever evolving story-line.
 It’s truly an ordered A-B-C chronology that ultimately culminates in an unforeseen but climactic conclusion – a conclusion not possible without the prior two odysseys.

 It was a rather linear path, centered around a great interest in the outdoors and my lifelong obsession with understanding the human mind.
 The outdoors part was easy.
 Our father loved to hunt and fish.
 We were exposed to camping and hiking as far back as we could remember.

 And my interest in the workings of the mind also had a clear path.
 As a boy I was fascinated by people’s different perceptions of reality.
+The idea that – in the arena of the mind, what you believe to be true, is – intrigued me.
 I found strong evidence of this in both practical jokes and hypnosis.
-Hypnosis led to the Hindu - Paramahansa Yogananda’s - “Science of the Mind” teachings as a way to visualize and rewire our brains – thus manipulating our realities.
-I utilized visualization and hypnotic affirmations as a way to create business success.
+Hypnosis led to the Hindu - Paramahansa Yogananda’s – mind science teachings as a way to visualize and rewire our brains – thus manipulating our realities.
+I utilized visualization and self-hypnosis as a way to achieve my goals.

 My journey of the mind finally settled on Tibetan Buddhism and meditation as a means to a happier life.
 I loved the pragmatism of Tibetan Buddhism.
 I loved the outrageous teachings of Tibetan meditation master Chögyam Trungpa.

 It was this interest in the mind that led directly to our adventures in Tibet.

 I remember clearly, February 1st 1994.
 I was turning forty in twenty-five days.
 This was a big one for me.
 My gift to myself was a promise to go to Tibet.
 I had no idea how or where in Tibet.
 I knew nothing about Tibet other than Chögyam Trungpa was from there.
 So I set my intention.